- 19-11-2025

 Quick Tips Before You Buy Oil

-out for fake products.
-They look real until your engine starts acting
+- Watch out for fake products.
+They look real until your engine starts acting strange.

-your oil every two weeks.
-Takes 30 seconds and can save you from
+- Check your oil every two weeks.
+Takes 30 seconds and can save you from overheating.

-your car burns oil, talk to a mechanic.
-Sometimes a thicker oil helps.
+- If your car burns oil, talk to a mechanic.
+Sometimes a thicker oil

 Conclusion